 BTBlack also serves as a platform to educate teammates on Black culture and advocate for issues that are important to our members – not only during Black History Month and Juneteenth, but year-round.

-“When BTBlack members are active participants in the championing of issues that are important to them, it allows them to be more integrated and productive Barnes & Thornburg teammates,” said Elizabeth Underwood, BTBlack co-chair.
+“When BTBlack members are active participants in the championing of issues that are important to them, it allows them to be more integrated and productive Barnes & Thornburg teammates,” said Elizabeth Underwood, BTBlack member.